Ziyan-spec/Numpy-/README.md

 🛠 Built and tested in Google Colab.

-📊 Covers arrays, indexing, slicing, and math operations.
+📊 Covers arrays, indexing, slicing, and math operations etc.

 ---